Rita Mae Brown

 Rita Mae Brown (born November 28, 1944) is an American feminist writer, best known for her coming-of-age autobiographical novel, Rubyfruit Jungle.
 Brown was active in a number of civil rights campaigns and criticized the marginalization of lesbians within feminist groups.
 Brown received the Pioneer Award for lifetime achievement at the Lambda Literary Awards in 2015.

 Biography

 Early life

-Brown was born in 1944 in Hanover, Pennsylvania to an unmarried teenage mother and her mother's married boyfriend.
-Brown's birth mother left the newborn Brown at an orphanage.
-Her mother's cousin Julia Brown and her husband Ralph retrieved her from the orphanage, and raised her as their own in York, Pennsylvania, and later in Ft.
+Brown was born in 1944 in Hanover, Pennsylvania, to an unmarried teenage mother and her married boyfriend.
+Brown's birth mother traveled with her cousin, Julia Brown, and Julia's husband Ralph to transport the baby girl from Hanover to Pittsburgh where they left her at an orphanage.
+Two weeks later, Julia, nicknamed Juts, and Ralph retrieved the infant from the orphanage, and raised her as their own in York, Pennsylvania, and later in Ft.
 Lauderdale, Florida.
 Julia and Ralph Brown were active Republicans in their local party.

 Education

 Starting in late 1962, Brown attended the University of Florida on a scholarship.
 In the spring of 1964, the administrators of the racially segregated university expelled her for participating in the civil rights movement.
 She subsequently enrolled at Broward Community College with the hope of transferring eventually to a more tolerant four-year institution.